 A metatarsal stress fractures is a fine fracture in one of the long metatarsal bones in the foot.
 A stress fracture can occur through overuse or poor foot biomechanics.
 Symptoms include pain in the foot which occurs gradually.
 The pain will be located towards the middle or front of the foot and is made worse by weight-bearing activities such as walking, running or dancing.
 Read more on metatarsal stress fractures.

 Immediate first aid for acute football/soccer injuries

 The PRICE principles are the gold standard set for treating acute sports injuries.
 The acronym stands for Protection, Rest, Ice, Compression and Elevation and should be applied as early as possible and continued for at least the first 24-72 hours.

 Read more on PRICE principles.

-Should I seek professional treatment?
+Should I seek professional treatment for my soccer injury?

 If you have any of the following symptoms you should seek further medical assistance.